Superpixel-based Knowledge Infusion in Deep Neural Networks for Image Classification

 \section{Related Work}

 Various graph-based learning approaches for superpixel image classification can be distinguished based on how they perform neighbourhood aggregation.
 In MoNet~\cite{monti2017geometric}, weighted aggregation is performed by learning a scale factor based on geometric distances.
 They also test their model on the MNIST Superpixels dataset.
 In Graph Attention Networks (GATs)~\cite{avelar2020superpixel}, self-attention weights are learned.
 SplineCNN~\cite{fey2018splinecnn} uses B-spline bases for aggregation, whereas SGCN~\cite{danel2020spatial} is a variant of MoNet and uses a different distance metric.
-Preliminary work on enhancing Semantic Segmentation Vision-based systems using superpixel representations has been done.
-Mi \textit{et al.}~\cite{mi2020semseg} propose a Superpixel-enhanced Region Module (SRM), which they train jointly with a Deep Neural Forest.
-The SRM alleviates the noise by leveraging the pixel-superpixel associations.
-In DrsNet~\cite{yu2021drsnet}, coarse superpixel masking and fine superpixel masking are applied to the CNN features of the input image, particularly for rare classes and background areas.